-Bankruptcy exemptions play a big role in both Chapter 7 and Chapter 13 bankruptcy.
-In Chapter 7 bankruptcy, exemptions help determine how much of your property you get to keep.
+Bankruptcy exemptions play a significant role in both Chapter 7 and Chapter 13 bankruptcy because exemptions protect your property from creditors.
+In Chapter 7 bankruptcy, you can keep property covered by a bankruptcy exemption.
 In Chapter 13 bankruptcy, exemptions help keep your plan payments low.
-Read on to learn more about bankruptcy exemptions and how they work.
+Read on to learn more about bankruptcy exemptions and how they work, including:

 State and Federal Bankruptcy Exemptions

 Each state has a set of bankruptcy exemptions, and federal law provides a federal bankruptcy exemption set, too.
 Some states require you to use the state exemptions while others give you the option to choose the state or the federal bankruptcy exemption set.
 But you must choose one or the other--you can't mix and match exemptions from two sets.

 The state's exemption laws you'll qualify to use will depend on where you lived during the last two years called the "domicile requirements."
 For more information about the differences between state and federal exemptions and domicile requirements, read Which Exemptions Can You Use In Bankruptcy?

 A second set of federal exemptions called "federal nonbankruptcy exemptions" can be used along with your state's exemptions (you can't combine the federal bankruptcy and nonbankruptcy exemptions).
 For more information, see The Federal Nonbankruptcy Exemptions.

 Did you know Nolo has been making the law easy for over fifty years?
 It's true—and we want to make sure you find what you need.
 Below you'll find more articles explaining how bankruptcy works.
 And don't forget that our bankruptcy homepage is the best place to start if you have other questions!

 Our Editor's Picks for You